Try this creamy, vegan roasted red pepper pasta recipe for a quick, easy and delicious meal that’s ready in 30 minutes.

 Looking into a blender container of roasted red pepper sauce.

-4. Assemble the red pepper pasta dish: Once the pasta is cooked and drained, add it back to the pot then pour the roasted red pepper sauce over top.
+Step 4.
+Once the pasta is cooked and drained, add it back to the pot and pour the roasted red pepper sauce over top.
+Sprinkle with fresh parsley or basil and toss until all of the pasta is coated in sauce.

 Can you make your own roasted red peppers?